Appearing number one on Google for local keywords brings a steady flow of customers to local businesses.

 An easy way to find the best opportunities is to find out what the leaders in your industry are doing and simply reverse engineer it.

-Competitor analysis will require a premium keyword research tool such as SEMRush or Ahrefs, either or will do the trick.
+Analyzing local SEO competition requires a premium keyword research tool such as SEMRush or Ahrefs, either will do the trick.

 For this example, I will be using SEMRush’s organic research tool: